teddybear082/CrueltySquadVR-Modloader/README.md

 Mr. Glockenspiel for helping dev and coming up with an amazing Nightmare Goggles shader

-Testers: Distant075, Brock, Cortik from the Crus Discord, Hoshi82 (Youtube/Twitter), Iona_dev (Twitter), Asaklair (Twitter/Discord - also makes music for modded maps!), Cortezj5 (Twitch) for testing
+Testers: Distant075, Brock, Cortik from the Crus Discord, Hoshi82 (Youtube/Twitter), Iona_dev (Twitter), Asaklair (Twitter/Discord - also makes music for modded maps!), Cortezj5 (Twitch), luca222901 (Discord) for testing

 DX from the Crus Discord for so much help and ideas even though DX does not have a VR headset